 Is there any hope?

-With the General Data Protection Regulation (GDPR) on the horizon – it becomes active on the 25th of May 2018 – there may be something to look forward to.
-The GDPR doesn’t cover all topics from the Cookie Law, but it makes items such as consent more explicit.
-It’s a step in the right direction, but whether it proves enforceable is still to be seen.
+With the General Data Protection Regulation (GDPR) on the horizon -- it becomes active on the 25th of May 2018 -- there may be something to look forward to.
+The GDPR doesn't cover all topics from the Cookie Law, but it makes items such as consent more explicit.
+It's a step in the right direction, but whether it proves enforceable is yet to be seen.

-The previous attempt by the European Union to regulate data collection was clearly a failure.
-With the right intentions, they managed to create a horrible law that addressed the wrong issues and even failed at doing that.
-Now that it’s 2017 and we’re all aware of the fact that cookies exist, it may be time to force data collectors into some more transparency on their data collection.
-Get it out in the open, be honest about what you do.
-That may be the only way to get a more privacy-aware society.
+Still, the previous attempt by the European Union to regulate data collection was a clear-cut failure.
+With the right intentions, they managed to create a horrible law that tackled the wrong issue.
+Now that it's 2017 and we're all aware of the fact that cookies exist, it may be time to force companies into some more transparency on their data collection.
+Maybe that will help.